TV-Rename/Website/_manual/options/preferences-files-folders.md

 | _**.txt**_ | Text files can be any text but quite often, if the base name of the text file is the same as that of the video file, they contain subtitles in text format. |
 | _**.tbn**_ | A KODI/XBMC specific jpeg.

 This second list deals with files you'd like to copy/move when TV&nbsp;Rename finds a missing episode in the search folders.
-The extensions may be different from those used in the library list because (for example) you may not want .nfo files not to be copied from the search folders but created by your media centre.
-Once created then you'll want them to be renamed with the source file(s).
+The extensions may be different from those used in the library list because (for example) you may not want .nfo files not to be copied from the search folders because TV&nbsp;Rename creates them but once created then you'll want them to be renamed with the source file(s).

 It is common practice for files related to a specific video to have the same base name.